Piper-S/course_project/README.md

 #### Rstudio

-please use your own rstudio username and passwor to log in
+Please use your own rstudio username and passwor to log in

 #### Jupyter